1802february26java/1802-banking-Shahriar2018/README.md

 ## Create a bank that users can interact with

-* As a user I can login and logout (Exit the program).
+* As a user I can login and logout.
 * As a user I can view my balance.
 * As a user I can withdraw money.
 * As a user I can deposit money.